Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 Re-Register DLL Files in Windows

-Damaged system files on your PC can also prevent apps and programs from opening and trigger the ‘No such interface supported’ error in Windows.
-In that case, you can run the System File Check (SFC) and DISM (Deployment Image Servicing and Management) scans to find and fix problematic system files on Windows.
+Damaged system files on your PC can also prevent apps and programs from opening and trigger the “No such interface supported” error in Windows.
+So, run the System File Check (SFC) and DISM (Deployment Image Servicing and Management) scans to find and fix problematic system files on Windows.

-Step 1: Press the Windows key + X keyboard shortcut to open the Power User menu and select Terminal (Admin) from the list.
+Step 1: Press Windows key + X to open the Power User menu and select Terminal (Admin) from the list.

 Open Terminal (Admin) on Windows 11